Reverse: 1999

 Positive Points

-• The voice acting, particularly the English voice acting, receives positive feedback for its quality and the authentic accents used for characters from different regions.
+• The voice acting, especially the English voice acting, is noted for its quality and the use of accents that suit the characters' backgrounds.

 • Negative Points

-• There are complaints regarding the translation quality in the early chapters, leading to a disjointed understanding of the storyline.
+• There are concerns about the translation quality in the early game sections.

 • Mixed Points